 Applications will be reviewed by the Associate Dean, Research throughout the year – the above deadlines are to meet Edmonton Public’s review schedule.

-Edmonton Catholic, Elk Island Public and St Albert Public review applications as they are received throughout the year (excluding July & August).
-Allow a minimum one week for review at the Associate Dean level and 4 to 6 weeks at the district level.
+Edmonton Catholic, Elk Island Public, St Albert Public and Greater St Albert Catholic Schools review applications as they are received throughout the year (excluding July & August).
+At the Associate Dean Research level, internal review may take up to 3.5 weeks during more intensive application periods and a minimum of 4-8 weeks at the district level.

-For further information regarding CAP, please contact Betty jo Werthmann at email@example.com.
+For further information regarding CAP, please contact Cooperative Activities Program at email@example.com.

 The Office of the Vice-President (Research) has implemented a Grant Assist Program pilot project.
 The Grant Assist Program pilot is designed to help UAlberta researchers improve their funding success via enhanced application preparation and support including concept discussion, internal review, feedback, workshops, and writing and editing.
 For more information about available support and services, see the link below: